-Culminating in the 1920s, an assortment of occult and pseudoscientific ideas coalesced around the idea of a German Volk into a romantic nationalism, romantic racism, and a mystical nature-
+Culminating in the 1920s, an assortment of occult and pseudo-scientific ideas coalesced around the idea of a German

 2Jutta Ditfurth, Feuer in die Herzen: Plädoyer für eine Ökologische Linke Opposition (Hamburg: Carlsen Verlag, 1992), part three, especially pp. 158, 172.
 Ditfurth was formerly a leading spokesperson for the leftists in the German Greens.
 Now that the Greens have lost their radicalism, she is currently involved in organizing the Ecological Left (Ökologische Linke) in Frankfurt.